Skip to navigation Skip to content

 • Add-ons (for example, Rent Assistance)

 Note: Energy Supplement grandfathering provisions apply for Family Tax Benefit (FTB) customers and Commonwealth Seniors Health Card (CSHC) holders.
-An overseas absence of longer than the allowable portability period for these payments means the customer will not be eligible for Energy Supplement if they reclaim FTB or CSHC when they return to Australia.
+An overseas absence of longer than the allowable portability period for these payments means the customer will no longer be eligible for Energy Supplement if they reclaim FTB or CSHC when they return to Australia.

 • Carer Payment (CP)

-• Disability Support Pension (DSP)
+• Disability Support Pension (DSP), or

 • Parenting Payment (PP)